PavanDongare/jobs/README.md

   - useStaticProps to get intial Data
   - sorting on UI to reduce network calls. ( As per requiremnt mentioned it is done on API)
   - Unit test on API
+  - Adding pages to header and footer links.